aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsx-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to FODS via Java or Online App" h2="On Premise Java API to export PPSX to FODS without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert PPSX file to FODS via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPSX to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to FODS.
+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily create, manipulate, convert and render documents in various formats.
+It provides a wide range of features and capabilities to help developers create powerful applications.
+With Aspose.Total for Java, you can easily convert PPSX file to FODS in two simple steps.

+The first step is to export PPSX to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful library that enables developers to create, manipulate, convert and render presentations in various formats.
+It provides a wide range of features and capabilities to help developers create powerful applications.
+With Aspose.Slides for Java, you can easily export PPSX to HTML.

+The second step is to convert HTML to FODS using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful library that enables developers to create, manipulate, convert and render spreadsheets in various formats.
+It provides a wide range of features and capabilities to help developers create powerful applications.
+With Aspose.Cells for Java, you can easily convert HTML to FODS.

+In conclusion, Aspose.Total for Java is a comprehensive suite of components that enables developers to easily create, manipulate, convert and render documents in various formats.
+It provides a wide range of features and capabilities to help developers create powerful applications.
+With Aspose.Total for Java, you can easily convert PPSX file to FODS in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}